 Translation in Stroke Research

-The Translational Research in Stroke laboratory is part of the Centre for Translational Neuroscience and Mental Health (CTNMH).
-We have a current strong focus in stroke neuroprotection, imaging and basic pathophysiology.
+The Translational Research in Stroke laboratory has a strong focus in stroke neuroprotection, imaging and basic pathophysiology.
 We have active collaborations with several members of our own school, other schools within the University, with the clinical stroke research team based at the John Hunter Hospital.

 Elevation of intracranial pressure (ICP) resulting in further neurological injury is a significant problem in stroke, and other forms of brain injury.
 Current therapies are often inadequate to control elevated ICP.
 Therapeutic hypothermia is the only non-perfusion neuroprotective therapy with proven benefit in human brain ischaemia (post cardiac arrest), and also lowers ICP.
 Clinical studies in a range of conditions have all used 12-24 hours or longer of hypothermia, and often encounter problems of rebound elevation of ICP during rewarming.
 However, recent experimental data from our laboratory demonstrated a dramatic benefit of 2.5 hours of mild-moderate hypothermia (32.5 0C) on ICP 24 hours later, with no evidence of rebound ICP elevation.